hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/image/2021/Jenkins-add-remote-server.png" alt="Jenkins add remote server" class="full">

 Jenkins will connect to the remote server for deployment which consists of build, run unit tests and deploy - we'll use server private keys and [SSH](https://searchsecurity.techtarget.com/definition/Secure-Shell).
-Simply, add the instance or server private key to connect Jenkins and remote server.
+Simply, add the server private key to connect Jenkins and remote server.

  <i class="far fa-sticky-note"></i> **Note:** The private key is not same the as that we created [here](#connect-github-and-jenkins).
 The server private key is given when the instance is first created and usually named `id_rsa`.
   {: .notice--info}